unclearness/blendshape_line2d_fitting/README.md

 - cv2

 # Misc
 The original model includes unreferenced vertices (non eye parts, such as head).
 The code remove them first.
 Then, cleaned models will be generated in `./data/cleaned/`.
 Attached files (e.g., `r_lower.txt`) describe vertex ids of the corresponding eye parts for the cleanded models.
+I made the files by `./misc/blender_vertex_id_extraction.py` with Blender 2.92.
+I manually selected vertex groups on the cleaned models and run the script.

 # Reference
 - Quan Wen, Feng Xu, Ming Lu and Jun-Hai Yong.
 2017.
 "Real-time 3D Eyelids Tracking from Semantic Edges".
 ACM Transaction on Graphics (TOG).